hot22shot/moonlight-web-stream/README.md

 ### WebRTC Network Types
 This will set the network types allowed by webrtc.
-Allowed values:
+<br>Allowed values:
-udp4: All udp with ipv4
+- udp4: All udp with ipv4
-udp6: All udp with ipv6
+- udp6: All udp with ipv6
-tcp4: All tcp with ipv4
+- tcp4: All tcp with ipv4
-tcp6: All tcp with ipv6
+- tcp6: All tcp with ipv6

 ```json
 {